ooni/ooni.org/Readme.md

-# OONI Web
+# OONI Website

 This is the canonical website for OONI,  that  you can access via:

 * https://ooni.org
 * https://openobservatory.github.io